Youngblood Hawke (film): Production

-In September 1962, Warner Bros announced that Delmer Daves would write, produce and direct a feature film based on the novel.
+In September 1962, Warner Bros.
+Pictures announced that Delmer Daves would write, produce and direct a feature film based on the novel.
 Daves previously made A Summer Place, Parrish, Susan Slade and Rome Adventure for the studio, all of which had starred Troy Donahue.

 Daves spent time deciding which part of the novel he wanted to film.
 He decided to start with Hawke's rise while driving a truck and end with his recovery in hospital from a near death.
 The original script took six weeks to write.
 It was 140 pages in fine print, which would have run six to seven hours.
 He then cut the script after looking at various locations.

 The lead role was offered to Warren Beatty, who demanded a fee of $200,000 plus script and cast approval.
 George Peppard, Stuart Whitman and Terence Stamp also were discussed.
 James Franciscus was cast without even a screen test.
 (Daves saw him in The Outsider and the pilot for Mr Novak.)
 He signed in March 1963.

-The female lead went to Suzanne Pleshette who made Rome Adventure with Daves.
+The female lead went to Suzanne Pleshette, who made Rome Adventure with Daves.

 Filming began on location in New York in April 1963.